 DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.

 C. MAXIMUM AND MINIMUM AWARD SIZE

-The award size at each institution will depend on the number of meritorious applications and the availability of appropriated funds.
-Note that multi-institution collaborations are expected to receive funding through one award at each participating institution.
+The award size will depend on the number of meritorious applications and the availability of appropriated funds.